Why clone larger drive to smaller drive in Windows?

 ① To get the best performance of cloned SSD disk, it's suggested to clone Windows 10 to NVMe SSD.
 Because it has the fastest speed.

 ② To clone larger HDD to smaller SSD without booting Windows, you can create a bootable media with this software and boot from it, then perform disk clone.

 What to do when cloned drive won’t boot?

 Cloned hard drive may not boot as expected due to various causes, such as corrupted operating system, missing boot related partition, operation mistakes, wrong boot order, etc.

 It is quite easy to clone larger drive to smaller drive like smaller SSD on the condition that you choose the right cloning tool.
 AOMEI Backupper Standard can be a great choice, because it can ensure a safe boot after cloning.
-At the same time, it provides some useful features to optimize the process, such as, hot clone, intelligent clone, 4k align technology etc.
+At the same time, it provides some useful features to optimize the process, such as hot clone, intelligent clone, 4k alignment technology, etc.